ndang247/bds/README.md

-# Just A Real Estate React Native App 🏠
+# Just a real estate React Native app 🏠

 # Welcome to your Expo app 👋